reenu-supreeta/jsagro/README.md

 ---

 ## 📄 License
-This project is for educational and demonstration purposes.
+This project is for personal, educational and demonstration purposes.